sz16900/tic-tac-toe-ruby/README.md

 ## Installing Ruby Tic-Tac-Toe

 When you have installed Ruby on your computer, clone the project.
 You can do this by first opening the terminal.
-Type

 * Verify Ruby is installed on your computer.
 * Open up your terminal.